Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Equilibrium

 The notion of statistical equilibrium is itself, of course, a simplification of real economic activity, in which there are, among other things, continual technological and business innovations.
 These considerations do not arise in our idealized exchange economies.
-Nonetheless, we believe that the present approach could usefully be extended to deal with such cases, expanding on the intuition that the only innovations that catch on are those that increase economic entropy.
+Nonetheless, we believe that the present approach could usefully be extended to deal with some such cases, expanding on the intuition that the only innovations that catch on are those that increase economic entropy.
 For now, we note that entropy is useful in physics even in a time-varying environment and helps explain the formation of complex structure in physics, chemistry and biology.
 In particular, it is worth making a comparison with biochemistry.
 Concepts from equilibrium thermodynamics like changes in Gibbs free energy are very useful in understanding which processes occur in a cell, even if it is a highly structured environment and subject to time-varying conditions.
-The assumption behind this analysis is local thermodynamic equilibrium.
+The assumption behind this analysis is local thermodynamic equilibrium. {Indeed,} the inclusion of ``dynamics'' in the term ``thermodynamics'' reflects that it is relevant to time-dependent systems.

-A different concern with the equilibrium assumption is that an economic system might have multiple equilibria \cite{Fa}.
-This might well be the case when there are fluxes of inputs and outputs; but without inputs and outputs, it seems to us a plausible working assumption that an economic system with specified amounts of goods and money and no obvious barriers goes to a unique statistical equilibrium.
+A different concern with the equilibrium assumption is that an economy might have multiple equilibria \cite{Fa}.
+For example, \cite{BF} exhibit an exchange economy over assets in which ``public opinion'' is, in a sense, self-fulfilling, that leads to non-ergodic behavior; this type of case is beyond our scope here.
+Even worse, it might never settle to a statistical equilibrium at all \cite{D+} (the same is true of evolutionary systems and has been adapted to economics in \cite{RJ}).
+These might well be the case when there are fluxes of inputs and outputs; but without inputs and outputs, it seems to us a plausible working assumption that an economy with specified amounts of each type of good in each component for that type goes to a unique statistical equilibrium.
 This type of indecomposability assumption is widely made in analysing physical systems, in particular in statistical mechanics.
 It is analogous to the property of ergodicity in stochastic dynamics, meaning that there is a unique stationary distribution and it attracts all initial distributions \cite{Li}.
 Similarly, it is analogous to the property of mixing for measure-preserving dynamics $\phi_t$, meaning that for all measurable subsets $A$ and $B$, the probability of $A \cap \phi_t B$ converges to the product of the probabilities of $A$ and $B$ as $t\to +\infty$ \cite{Wa}.